The best free parental control software

 The app offers a range of parental controls including restricting web browsers to specific sites or specific kinds of content; tracking your kids' activities and enabling you to see what websites they've visited

 You can also lock down search engines so they don't return inappropriate results, and limit what can be done at specific times - handy if you're trying to ensure your kids aren't spending every waking hour in multiplayer gaming or social media.
 It's particularly good if you use Microsoft's Internet Explorer or Edge browsers.

 8. Zoodles Kid Mode

 The problem with many parental control apps is that they're most effective for older children: while filtering adult content and other unpleasantness is obviously a good thing, there's plenty of stuff that isn't adult that can still scare younger children silly.

 Zoodles Kid Mode addresses that by combining filtered browsing and a dedicated web browser to create a walled garden: everything in it is safe for kids and there's no risk of anything awful popping up.

 9. K9 Web Protection

 Multi-platform protection, but a little outdated

-It doesn't cover chat programs, we wouldn't rely on its ageing database to block malware and there aren't options for multiple users (for example, you can't have different settings for a teenager and for a younger child) but K9 is impressively difficult to disable or remove, and it's good at what it does.
+Its parental controls don't cover chat programs, unfortunately.
+We wouldn't rely on its ageing database to block malware either, and there's no support for multiple users (for example, you can't have different settings for a teenager and for a younger child), but K9 is impressively difficult to disable or remove, and it's good at what it does.

 Available for Firefox and Chrome, but no good if your child installs IE